glubsy/livestream_saver/README.md

 # TODO

 * Add proxy support.
-* Fetch segments in threads to catch up faster.
+* Fetch segments in parallel to catch up faster.
-* Make sure age-restricted videos are not blocked by the new Youtube Cookies consent page.
+* Make sure age-restricted videos are not blocked (we rely on Pytube for this).
 * Monitor Twitch channels.
 * Send e-mail alerts in case of fatal error.